 Date plaque on a house at the top of Robins Lane opposite Sutton Park photographed in 2013

-Studying the Ordnance Survey maps of 1849 and 1894 reveal little change.
+Comparing the Ordnance Survey maps of 1849 and 1894 reveals little change.
 There is little difference too in the 1909 and 1928 OS maps, apart from the listing of Sutton Park and the renaming of Thieves Lane as Eaves Lane.
 On the 1928 survey, the cricket club has been added, having relocated from Normans Road (Hoghton Road) in 1902, although essentially the district was still farmland.
 However, change was happening, although the survey for the map published in 1928 wasn't able to record it.

 A cat stares out of the window of Railway View in New Street (right) but has no chance of watching trains

 In the above photograph taken in 2009, a ginger cat stares out of the first floor window of a property in New Street, which bears the name 'Railway View'.
 That name may seem a little odd today as the cat's point of view, on the left, reveal's nothing more exciting than a street and some houses.
 However, a century ago, the cat would have been able to enjoy the many noisy steam trains that were regularly shunting to and from St.Helens Junction and Sutton Oak stations.

 In late 1927, building work began on creating Dawson Avenue, which connects to Gerards Lane.
 Occupation began the following year and an elderly resident who talked to me as I took the above photographs, said they had a great view then of the steam trains on the busy line.
 However, the new houses shielded Railway View from living up to its name, although some gaps in the housing on the opposite side of New Street may have permitted some glimpses.